-As of the date of this report (March 5th, 2019), three (3) submissions have been received from neighbouring property owners east of the subject location, including a resident of the Kenora Condominiums, a legal representative of the Kenora Condominium Corporation Number 2, and the owner of large vacant lands at the end of Nash Street.
-Letters of comment received to date are attached this report.
+As of the date of this report (January 22nd, 2019), comments have been received from a neighbouring property owner east of the subject location, as well as from a legal representative of the Kenora Condominium Corporation Number 2, which is also located east of the proposal location.

 The foremost concern identified within the comments is for Area C, which is the part of the property located closest to the water, and is requesting relief from the zoning by-law to allow for a 2 storey building to be developed for an administration office and clubhouse, with two (2) guest suites on the second floor.
-Concerns include a negative impact to their view of the lake and marina, as well as safety concern about increased vehicle and pedestrian traffic along Nash Drive, and concern that future development along Nash Street will be disallowed.
+Concerns include a negative impact to their view of the lake and marina, as well as safety concern about increased vehicle and pedestrian traffic along Nash Drive.
 There is also concern about loading of boats, and unsafe area for unloading cars and people to docks.